 3. Mass Awareness Programmes and Special Campaign Week (Rs.
-27. 00 lakh)
+14.81988Lakh)

 It is required to continue the efforts in creating increased awareness among farmers, input dealers and public at large on the need for scientific use of fertilizers and pesticides.
-A number of initiatives such as mass media advertisement, conduct of seminars, conduct of training programmes etc carried out during 2016-17 and 2017-18 shall be continued in 2018-109 also.
-Special campaign / awareness week shall be organized throughout the State in the cropping season.
-During this period, mass awareness programmes shall be conducted in every block aimed at creating awareness on Soil fertility / Soil Health Card based fertilizer application, Good Agricultural Practices (GAP), Good Plant Protection Practices (GPP), New generation & Organic / bio-pesticides, health hazards of indiscriminate use of chemical pesticides etc. This campaign should be conducted ensuring the full co-operation of all fertilizer / pesticide / seed dealers and other stakeholders.
+A number of initiatives such as mass media advertisement, conduct of seminars, conduct of training programmes etc carried out during 2016-17, 2017-18 and 2018-19 shall be continued in 2019-20 also.
+Special campaign/ awareness week shall be organized throughout the State in the cropping season.
+During this period, mass awareness programmes shall be conducted in every block aimed at creating awareness on Soil fertility/ Soil Health Card based fertilizer application.
+Good Agricultural Practices (GAP), Good Plant Protection Practices (GPP), New generation & Organic/ bio-pesticides, health hazards of indiscriminate use of chemical pesticides etc. This campaign should be conducted ensuring the full co-operation of all fertilizer/ pesticide/ seed dealers and other stakeholders.